amsen20/masters-thesis/docs/evaluation/imem-in-practice.md

 ...
 ```

-And the following compile error pops up as a result of the program above:
+The program above triggers the following compile error:

 ```
 ...